aghilissen/Mod_3_Project/README.md

 <br>
 We collected various information on a country level from two sources:
 <br>
--Wikipedia tables, which we web scraped using Python BeautifulSoup -World Bank data, for which we used an API provided by the organization
+- Wikipedia tables, which we web scraped using Python BeautifulSoup
+- World Bank data, for which we used an API provided by the organization
 <br>
 Then we merged these per country information with the WHR table to create a combined database.
 After excluding a few rows (disputed territories, countries where a lot of information was not available, etc), we were left with 152 rows and 46 columns.
 <br>
 In the next step, we explored the data with visualization tools like scatter plots, plotly combined plots.
 Following that, we carried out various statistical analyses to identify variables that have a strong relationship with the happiness index.
 Our analysis includes:
--Welch's t-tests
+- Welch's t-tests
--Linear regression (OLS method)
+- Linear regression (OLS method)
--ANOVA
+- ANOVA
 <br>
 __Conclusion__
 There is a strong positive relationship with GDP per capita, life expectancy at birth, government type.
 Happiness also changes based on which continent the country is on.